aisingapore/PeekingDuck/docs/source/ecosystem/viewer.rst

       PeekingDuck Viewer with playlist shown.

-The above screen shot shows the playlist on the right.
+The above screenshot shows the playlist on the right.
 The playlist is a collection of pipeline files that can be run with PeekingDuck.
 The current pipeline is automatically added to the playlist.
 This playlist is specific to you and is saved across different PeekingDuck Viewer runs.